 Mr Daisuke Matsunaga, Consul-General of Japan in Edinburgh

 Break-out sessions with language tasters in Chinese, Hindi, or Japanese

 Ms Sophie Ibbotson, Adventurer, Travel Writer, and Entrepreneur

 1415 – 1500 Talk: Japanese Monkey Culture, and Being a Global Scientist

 Dr Claire Watson, Research Fellow in Primatology, Kyoto University, Japan

 Travel bursaries are available to low-income schools and students.

-If you require further information please contact Shaun McPhee, of the RSAA by email to email@example.com or by telephone on 07913346611.
+If you require further information please contact the RSAA on firstname.lastname@example.org.
 We realise that at this early stage it may not be possible for schools to register each individual for this event.
 Initially therefore we should like schools to register their interest in the event with an approximation of the number of students they might like to attend.
 Detailed registration of individuals can follow later when schools return after the summer break.
-A registration form is attached below, but please contact Shaun McPhee as indicated with any queries or expressions of interest.

 This event is sponsored by